Chapter 37:

 Rex blinked, realization dawning.
 A small, amused smile tugged at the corner of his lips as he watched Zephyra.
 He didn’t say anything outright, but the knowing glint in his eyes was enough to make her suspicious.

-“Nothing,” Rex replied, shaking his head slightly, though the amusement in his expression lingered.
+“No,” Rex replied, shaking his head slightly.
 “It’s just... his behavior reminds me of someone.”

 Zephyra’s face scrunched into indignation.
 “Let me remind you that stalking was Lucian’s specialty.”